huang-haijie/py-kaldi-asr/README.md

-# Clone of py-kaldi-asr
+# Fork of py-kaldi-asr

-This is a clone from https://github.com/gooofy/py-kaldi-asr
+This is a fork from https://github.com/gooofy/py-kaldi-asr

 Main changes done in this clone:
-- Modify setup.py to search for package `blas` instead of `atlas`.
-Because in new version of Ubuntu, after `sudo apt install libatlas-base-dev`, the package installed in pkg-config is `blas` and `blas-atlas`.
+- Modified setup.py to search for package `blas` instead of `atlas`.
+Because in newer version of Ubuntu, after `sudo apt install libatlas-base-dev`, the package installed in pkg-config is `blas` and `blas-atlas`.
-- Change some of to codes to be compatible with Python 3.
-E.g., change `asr_server.py` to use Flask instead of BaseHTTPServer.
+- Changed some of the codes to be compatible with Python 3.
+E.g., changed `asr_server.py` to use Flask instead of BaseHTTPServer.
 - Added docker files to build the image and container using the official Kaldi image (version 5.5) as base.
-There is an existing docker image at `quay.io/mpuels/docker-py-kaldi-asr`, but it is based on older Kaldi version which does not support factorized model.
+There is an existing docker image at `quay.io/mpuels/docker-py-kaldi-asr`, but it is based on older Kaldi version which does not support factorized TDNN model.

 If you just want to run it in docker instead of compiling on your local:
 1. `cd docker`